The Virginia Central Division was one of the original Atlantic Coast S Gaugers divisions

-Please contact Michael Myers if you are in the Central Virginia area and would like to join the club.
+Please contact Marvin Thiel if you are in the Central Virginia area and would like to join the club.

 This is the second show in which the Atlantic Coast S Gaugers ever participated.
 It was presented by the Neuse River Valley Club in Raleigh, NC.
 It was the first time they had ever had S Gauge participation.
 The layout was a combined effort of the Virginia Central and Carolina Central Divisions.
 Members present were most of the charter members of the Club.
 Within a year of this picture the club had about quadrupled in size.

 From left to right: Mike Myers, Ernie Stinson, Joe Haenn, Wayne Beachy, Tom Davis, Pete Hildenbrand

 This photo was taken at the Great American Train Show in Richmond, VA in August 2000.
 This was the third anniversary of the club.
 This photo shows a famous New England grain train bringing famous New England grain to the mid-west.
 Ernie Stinson and Wayne Beachy combined their SHS, AM, and Lionel covered hoppers.
 The train is pulled by a Lionel American Flyer EP5.

 In January 2001, we took the 4' X 8' layout to the Greenburg show in Virginia Beach.
 The accessories were Wayne's, some of the Plasticville was Wayne's and the rest was Mike's.
 The trains this day were Jeff Hill's and Mike's.
 We wanted to recruit new members for a proposed Tidewater Division at this show, but only a few Virginia Central members were available to run, so we took the 4' X 8' layout.
 As can be seen by these faces, 4' X 8' S gauge is still fascinating.